 Established in 1921, the Society for Science & the Public is a nonprofit dedicated to the achievement of young scientists in independent research and public engagement in science.
 The Society’s vision is to promote understanding and appreciation of science and the vital role it plays in human advancement.
 Through its world-class competitions, including the Regeneron Science Talent Search, the Regeneron International Science and Engineering Fair, the Broadcom MASTERS, and its award-winning magazine, Science News and Science News for Students, Society for Science & the Public is committed to inform, educate, and inspire.
 Learn more at Society for Science & the Public.

 About Regeneron Pharmaceuticals

 Regeneron (NASDAQ: REGN) is a leading biotechnology company that invents life-transforming medicines for people with serious diseases.
 Founded and led for over 30 years by physician-scientists, our unique ability to repeatedly and consistently translate science into medicine has led to seven FDA-approved treatments and numerous product candidates in development, all of which were homegrown in our laboratories.
 Regeneron believes that operating as a good corporate citizen is crucial to delivering on our mission.
-We approach corporate responsibility with three goals in mind: to improve the lives of people with serious diseases, to foster a culture of integrity and excellence and to build sustainable communities.
+We approach corporate responsibility with three goals in mind: to improve the lives of people with serious diseases, to foster a culture of integrity and excellence, and to build sustainable communities.
 Regeneron is proud to be included on the Dow Jones Sustainability World Index and the Civic 50 list of the most “community-minded” companies in the United States.
-Regeneron empowers and supports employees to give back through our volunteering, pro-bono and matching gift programs.
+Regeneron empowers and supports employees to give back through volunteering, pro-bono and matching gift programs.
 Our most significant philanthropic commitments are in the area of science education, including the Regeneron Science Talent Search and Regeneron International Science and Engineering Fair.